 Prerequisites for Infant Baptism:

-The child has not celebrated his/her seventh birthday, at least one parent/guardian should be a practicing, active Catholic, and the parents/guardians and godparents attend an appropriate amount of adult sessions to help them deepen their own faith and understanding of Baptism.
+The child has not celebrated his/her seventh birthday, at least one parent/guardian should be a practicing, active Catholic, and the parents/guardians and godparents attend a Baptism class.

 - Frequently asked questions and answers - click here